ibm-cloud-docs/sap/sap-terraform-automate-nw-asesyb.md

     kit_db2_dir = "/storage/NW75DB2/51051007/DB2_FOR_LUW_10.5_FP7SAP2_LINUX_"
     kit_db2client_dir = "/storage/NW75DB2/51051049"
     ```
 5. Remember, you must manually decompress the kit_export_dir, kit_db2_dir, and kit_db2client_dir files.
 Ansible decompresses the rest of the SAP kit files.
 For more information, see the readme file.
-UPDATE THE RIGHT LINK

 6. Initialize the Terraform CLI.
     `terraform init`